Eric-Vignola/numpy-for-python-2.7-64bit/README.md

 This github repo represents a historical resting place for the last versions I compiled and shared:

-- Numpy 1.13.1 + intel mkl libraries
+- Numpy 1.13.1 + Intel mkl libraries
 - Scipy 0.19.1